Let us know if you agree to cookies

 • not give or accept a gift or hospitality during any commercial negotiations or tender process (if this could be perceived as intended or likely to influence the outcome)

-• not accept a payment, gift or hospitality from a third party, knowing or suspecting it is offered with the expectation that it we will provide a business advantage for them (or anyone else) in return
+• not accept a payment, gift or hospitality from a third party, knowing or suspecting it is offered with the expectation that we will provide a business advantage for them (or anyone else) in return

 • not accept hospitality from a third party that is unduly lavish or extravagant